Butternut Squash Risotto is so creamy and delicious, an Italian rice dish made with butternut squash puree and Parmigiano-Reggiano.

 Butternut Squash Risotto

-I like to keep a good cheese such as Pecorino Romano or Parmigiano-Reggiano on hand and grate it myself when I need it.
+I like to keep a good cheese such as Pecorino Romano or Parmigiano-Reggiano on hand.
+Then grate it myself when I need it.
 A good cheese has an intense flavor you just can’t get from the grated parmesan cheese sold on the shelves of the supermarket.

 Butternut Squash Risotto